skogsmonster/react-serverless-aws-terraform/README.md

-# AWS Serverless React App
+# AWS Serverless React App Fork

 A reference project to deploy a serverless, full-stack React app onto AWS with Terraform.
 Inspired by [this](https://www.youtube.com/watch?v=Bro0uFVDrWY) YouTube tutorial by Code Engine